 Option three, the same program but it’s also recognized for college credit towards a degree or certificate.
 An education crosses state lines and enhances a resume, so this program should move up on your list of choices.

 Also, for you the student it means you have the assurance the program you’re considering has been vetted and if it fails to live up to its marketing you have an avenue to file a complaint.
-No school wants to lose an accreditation.
+No school wants to lose accreditation.
 So do a cost-benefit analysis and see what you receive from the program that will be helpful to you in the future.

-Your expectations: Now we need to discuss you the student’s expectations for the training course you are considering.
+Your expectations: Now we need to discuss the student’s expectations for the training course you are considering.
 With no previous experience, you will not be fully trained and ready to work a detail alone after a typical seven-day program, focused or not.
 Even after thirty days of intensive training with ISA, you may only be ready to serve as a rookie agent and you will still need experience.

 So keep your expectations in perspective and do your homework.
-Consider the overview type program that don’t normally offer accreditations but introduce you to different aspects of EP work.
+Consider the overview type program that doesn’t normally offer accreditations but does introduce you to different aspects of EP work.
 Once you have decided EP is for you look at a focused program of instruction that offers accreditations and other resume builders.

 About the Author: